Adjustment Disorder With Anxiety In Adults: How To Cope

 Cognitive behavioral therapy (CBT) is a type of talk therapy.
 The general goal is to help an individual learn to recognize and then shift any patterns of distorted or negative thoughts that may be contributing to distress.
 For those with an adjustment disorder, CBT may help them break the cycle of being so deeply affected by certain life stressors.
 It can also be an opportunity for them to develop healthy coping skills to use in daily life.

-If you’re experiencing symptoms of adjustment disorder or another condition or are simply looking for support in managing stress, meeting with a therapist is generally recommended.
+If you’re experiencing symptoms of adjustment disorder or another condition or are simply looking for support in managing stress, meeting with a mental health professional is generally recommended.
 Those who have trouble locating a provider in their area or would feel more comfortable engaging in counseling from home might consider exploring online therapy.
 Research suggests that online CBT may be an effective method for treating psychiatric disorders, such as adjustment disorder with anxiety in adults, as studies indicate that online therapy can generally be as effective as traditional in-office therapy.

 Support groups can also be useful for an individual who is experiencing a specific type of life stressor, such as divorce or loss.
-These groups can be a helpful source of peer support from those who can understand what the individual is going through and can compare notes on coping strategies.
+These groups can be a helpful source of peer support from those who can understand what the individual is going through and can compare notes on coping strategies for adjustment disorders.
 Simply being able to talk with others who understand can offer significant relief.
 Similarly, you could explore group therapy, which consists of peer discussions led by a licensed therapist.
 You may be able to find virtual or in-person support or therapy groups if you’re interested in this method.

 Adjustment disorder with anxiety can be treated